Yuta Okkotsu: Critical response

 There was also commentary about Yuta's voice actors in the Jujutsu Kaisen 0 film.
 Some media praised Megumi Ogata's Japanese portrayal of Yuta for making the character stand out as unique in the film, in which when he changes from being calm, which was compared to her early deliveries as Shinji Ikari from Neon Genesis Evangelion, to aggressive, when there are elements of horror and action.
-ANN and IGN also praised Yuta's relationship with Rika for giving him a less predictable characterization.
-Fandom Post compared Kayleigh McKee's voice work with that of Spike Spencer, who voiced Shinji in the English dub of the series, and wondered whether it was intentional.
-Hit equally praised McKee and Ogata for making Yuta more appealing alongside Rika.
-Pop Culture Maniac was more negative about McKee's work for making him sound childish rather than traumatized.
+Anime News Network and IGN also praised Yuta's relationship with Rika for giving him a less predictable characterization.
+The Fandom Post compared Kayleigh McKee's voice work with that of Spike Spencer, who voiced Shinji in the English dub of the series, and wondered whether it was intentional.
+HITC equally praised McKee and Ogata for making Yuta more appealing alongside Rika.
+Pop Culture Maniacs was more negativeabout McKee's work for making him sound childish rather than traumatized.
+Ogata's performance in the season 2 finale was praised by Real Sound for giving him several aura at the same time, citing his caring treatment towards a young girl at the cold attitude when telling his superior he would kill Yuji Itadori.